 Designed to give the student a knowledge and understanding of how to manage human resources effectively.
-(F, S) - Applied Business Ethics Introduces the fundamental concepts of business ethics, relating these issue to current events in today's society.
+(F, S) - 2203 Applied Business Ethics Introduces the fundamental concepts of business ethics, relating these issue to current events in today's society.
 Designed to help students develop the tools and techniques they will need when facing various ethical dilemmas in today's business environment.
 (F) - 2302 Professional Office Procedures Reviews skills required for a career in office administration and management.
 Addresses business attire and grooming, office etiquette, workplace ethics, resumes and employment interviews, parliamentary procedure and the recording of minutes.
-Qualities of leadership and community service are developed. - 2513 Fundamentals of Marketing Investigates all aspects of marketing concerning the flow of goods from producer to consumers or other users.
+Qualities of leadership and community service are developed.
+This course is designed as a capstone course and should be taken during the last spring semester.
+Pre-requisites: BUS 2613 and CIS 2413 and CIS 2503 Co-requisite: BUS 2851 (S) - 2513 Fundamentals of Marketing Investigates all aspects of marketing concerning the flow of goods from producer to consumers or other users.
 Discusses the various functions of marketing, marketing institutions, and the different aspects of the marketing mix.
 Emphasizes the kinds of decisions for which a marketing manager may be responsible.
+(S)

-(S) - Principles of Sales and Retailing Introduces the student to the principles and methods of retailing, including types of stores, their location, and their physical layout.
+- Principles of Sales and Retailing Introduces the student to the principles and methods of retailing, including types of stores, their location, and their physical layout.
 Topics covered include merchandising selection and control, pricing, and promotion.
-(D) - 2543 Finance and Funding Acquisition Introduces financial terminology and identifies and evaluates various available sources for funding a small business.
+(D) - 2543 Small Business Funding Introduces financial terminology and identifies and evaluates various available sources for funding a small business.
 How to identify financing needs; establish credit policies; read, prepare and analyze a financial statement; and write a loan proposal are taught.
-Pre-requisite: BUS 1013.
-(S) - Business Communications Reviews basic grammar and punctuation.
+Pre-requisite: ACC 1003, Co-requisite BUS 2623 (S) - Business Communications Reviews basic grammar and punctuation.
 Investigates theory, principle, and application of oral and written communications used in business.
 Pre-requisite: ENG 1003.
-(F, S)

-- 2613 Customer Service Introduces the student to the issues of problem solving, strategy, empowerment, communications, motivation, and leadership necessary for the delivery of excellent customer service and customer retention.
+(F, S) - 2613 Customer Service Introduces the student to the issues of problem solving, strategy, empowerment, communications, motivation, and leadership necessary for the delivery of excellent customer service and customer retention.
 (F, S) - Developing Business Opportunities Provides information and skills needed to develop and manage a small business or to function in a business which cultivates entrepreneurship.
 Students will write a complete business plan.
-Pre-requisite: ACC 1013.
-Pre- or Corequisite: BUS 2543 and BUS 2513.
+Pre-requisite: BUS 2513 and BUS 1013.
+Corequisite: BUS 2543.
 (S) - Fundamentals of Small Business Management Emphasis on the development of managerial skills uniquely important to small firms.
 Problems of starting a new business and of buying an ongoing one are discussed.
 (F, S) - Principles of Management Analyzes the various elements necessary for managerial action and the importance of management as a distinct activity.
 Addresses the various functions of management including planning, staffing, organizing, directing, and controlling.
-(F, S) - 2543 Finance and Funding Acquisition Introduces financial terminology and identifies and evaluates various available sources for funding a small business.
-How to identify financing needs; establish credit policies; read, prepare and analyze a financial statement; and write a loan proposal are taught.
-Pre-requisite: BUS 1013.
-(S) - 2851 Office Internship Applies classroom knowledge to the actual work situation.
+(F, S) - Office Internship Applies classroom knowledge to the actual work situation.
 A minimum of 40 hours of supervised work experience in an approved training situation is required.
-Co-requisite: 2302.
-(S) - Fundamentals of International Business Introduces students to fundamental aspects of international business including international economics, finance, management, marketing, law, and accounting.
+Co-requisite: BUS 2302.
+(S)

+2903 Fundamentals of International Business Introduces students to fundamental aspects of international business including international economics, finance, management, marketing, law, and accounting.
 Also examines how cultural diversity affects business around the world.
 (D)